wocsa/cyberjutsu/presentations/course-introduction-supports/source.md

 For maintenance, the PDFs were found in the author's Downloads directory; the original 2024 `.pptx` was in the author's WOCSA Cyberjutsu documents.
 Those machine-specific locations are not dependencies of this source.

-Use the WOCSA website for the organisation/project information consulted here; use the named decks for their presentation language, with clear English copy edits.
-Use the poster for the Cyberjutsu design and translated messaging.
+Use this document's sourced WOCSA information, deck-derived wording, and translated messaging for course content.
+Use only the two Markdown guides as the style definitions: WOCSA guide for WOCSA subjects, Cyberjutsu guide for Cyberjutsu subjects.
 The explicit dojo rules govern practice.
 Distinguish historical examples from current offers and original source facts from the proposed invitation, closing copy, and storyboard in this document.
 The names of source documents do not establish dates of delivery: the decks contain date fields rendered as September 2026 even in the 2024 edition.